Arkadiy Shestakov (politician)

-Arkadii Mykolaiovych Shestakov (Аркадій Миколайович Шестаков; 6 February 1939 - 10 April 2002), was a Russian-born Soviet and Ukrainian politician who served as Mayor of Sevastopol from 1990 to 1991.
+Arkadiy Mykolaiovych Shestakov (Аркадій Миколайович Шестаков; 6 February 1939 – 10 April 2002), was a Russian-born Soviet and Ukrainian politician who served as Mayor of Sevastopol from 1990 to 1991.

 Early life

 Arkadiy Shestakov was born in Kraskovo, Moscow Oblast on 6 February 1939.

-From 1953 to 1959, he studied at Kherson Maritime College, specializing in navigation.
+From 1953 to 1959, he studied at Kherson Maritime College, specializing in marine navigation.

-Early career
+Career

 Sailing business

 In 1959, he began as an assistant captain of the emergency response unit in the motor fishing station near the city of Ochakiv.
 That year, he was promoted to 1st class sailor in Kerch before being demoted to 2nd assistant captain-director and transferred to Sevastopol.

 In 1962, he was promoted to the senior assistant captain-director of ships "Yevpatoria" and "Argo", then in 1964 became captain-director of ships "Canopus" and "Natalia Kovshova".
 In 1977, Shestakov became the director of the association "Atlantika".

 Entry into Politics

-From 1983 to 1985, he was the student of the Academy of National Economy under the Council of Ministers of the USSR in Moscow.

-From 1985 to 1989, he was the Representative of the USSR Ministry of Fisheries in Mauritania.

-From 1988 to 1990, he was the head of the Yemen Industrial Expedition of the VRPO "Azcherryba", based in Sevastopol.
+From 1983 to 1985, he was the student of the Academy of National Economy in Moscow.
+Then from 1985 to 1989, he was the Representative of the Soviet Ministry of the Fishing Industry in Mauritania.
+From 1988 to 1990, he was also the head of the Yemen Industrial Expedition of the fishing center "Azcherryba", which is based in Sevastopol.

-In April 1990, he was the head of a temporary creative team for the creation of a tuna seining flotilla of the Yuzhryba BPO.
+In April 1990, he was the head of a team which helped create a flotilla of tuna seiners from Yuzhryba BPO.